When you’re born, you become a part of the world.

 in a world within a world within a world.

 There is the world of your family.
 The world of your community or neighbourhood.
 The world of your culture, your country, your generation.
 Then there are the invisible worlds.
 The worlds of ideas, systems, technologies, institutions, and beliefs.
-Each one shaping how we live, what we value, and what we imagine is possible.
+Each one shaping how we live and what we value.

 Most of us move through these worlds without thinking about them too much.
 We inherit them.
 We adapt to them.
 We learn the rules and find our place within them.